hashicorp/consul/website/source/docs/agent/services.html.markdown

 `interval` must be provided.
 If it is a TTL type, then only `ttl` must be provided.
 The check name is automatically generated as "service:<service-id>".

+To configure a service, either provide it as a `-config-file` option to the agent, or place it inside the `-config-dir` of the agent.
+The file must end in the ".json" extension to be loaded by Consul.
+Check definitions can also be updated by sending a `SIGHUP` to the agent.
+Alternatively, the service can be registered dynamically using the [HTTP API](/docs/agent/http.html).